jooeun/100-days-of-code/log.md

 ### Day 30 (C19): October 18, 2018

 **Progress**: AT LAST broke through the barrier to have a first, satisfactory set of tests for main component!
 VS Code debugging has been figured out!

+### Days 31-33 (C20-C22): October 22/24/25, 2018

+**Progress**: A lot of reading through various React testing ideas/methods/philosophies...
+I've decided to stick to what is offered as default for now.
+Started writing test for user interaction.